 An office guest room is still an office, and if you regularly work from home, a weekday guest may need the space when you need to work.

-Solution: Making sure you set boundaries with your guest regarding access during work time is the best way to start.
+Solution: Set boundaries with your guest regarding access during work time.
 If you simply can’t take time off work during a visit, let your guest know ahead of time that they’ll be sharing their sleeping space with your workspace.
 Set office hours and living hours so both you and your guest feel like everyone has the time they need.

-Challenge: Keeping work and personal life separate (re: privacy).
+Challenge #3: Keeping work and personal life separate and private.

-Having a desktop in a room with a guest may not be ideal if you have things on your desktop that you’d rather keep private.
+Having a desktop computer in a room with a guest may not be ideal if you have things on your device that you’d rather keep private.

 The Multipurpose Guest Room